selimslab/selimslab.github.io/_NOTES/cyc/cycling.md

 Three weeks after I returned to Prague, they stolen my hybrid bike in front of my building.
 I neglected to take it inside for one hot summer night, and it was gone in the morning.
 No cameras, no insurance, it's as good as gone.

-Then I got a XC120 cyclocross bike with 100mm front suspension and 55mm MTB wheels.
+Then I got a XC120 cross country(XC) race bike with 100mm front suspension and 55mm MTB wheels.
 I love off-road.
 I would like to get a motocycle for off-road and touring too.